World Dracula Day

 In 1958, the film Dracula was released in Britain.
 It was released as Horror of Dracula in the United States.
 Christopher Lee played the role of Dracula and Peter Cushing appeared as Van Helsing.
 They both reprised their roles in subsequent films over the following decades.
 The BBC produced a television adaptation called Count Dracula in 1977.
 That same year, there was a revival of the 1924 play.
 In 1979, Dracula starring Frank Langella was released, as was Werner Herzog's Nosferatu remake, Nosferatu the Vampyre.
 In 1992, Gary Oldman starred as Dracula in Francis Ford Coppola's Bram Stoker's Dracula.
 The character Dracula has appeared in well over 200 films, many times in stories unrelated to the original Dracula.
 Today we celebrate the original novel as well as its many adaptations.

-World Dracula Day is being observed today!
+World Dracula Day is observed next on Tuesday, May 26th, 2020.
 It has always been observed annually on May 26th.

 How to Observe